abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Isomorphic categories](../11_natural_transformations/equal_categories.svg)

 For this reason, we need a new concept of equality of categories.
-A concept that would elucidate the *differences* between categories with different structure, but also the *sameness* of categories who have the same categorical structures, disregarding the differences that are irrelevant for category-theoretic standpoint.
+A concept that would elucidate the *differences* between categories with different structure, but also the *sameness* of categories that have the same categorical structures, disregarding the differences that are irrelevant for category-theoretic standpoint.
 That concept is *equivalence*.

 <!--comic-->
 **Parmenides:** This category surely cannot be equal to the other one --- it has a different amount of objects!